jaydavis359/Cocktail-Collector/README.md

 * As a visitor to this website, I would like an email sign up option, to be kept up to date with site news.
 * As a visitor to this webiste, I would like the option to follow the site on social media platforms.

-* As a member of the website, I would like to Login and view the recipes I have posted.
+* As a member of the website, I would like to Login to my profile and view the recipes I have posted.
 * As a member of the webiste, I would like the ability to add, edit and delete recipes.

 * As an Admin of the website, I would like all of the above capabilities, but also the ability to add, edit and delete categories of recipes.